-5.1.1 Emergency service access
+5.1.1 Emergency Call Service access

-CE designed for voice communications operating in STS Access Mode shall allow the initiating of an Emergency Call when connected to or intended for use in connection to the following carriage services:
+CE designed for voice communications operating in ECS Access Mode shall allow the initiating of an Emergency Call when connected to or intended for use in connection to the following carriage services:

-Emergency P Satellite
+Emergency Satellite

 Service Number 3GPP technologies OFDMA TDD WMAN technology Services

 000 Initiate Initiate Initiate

 112 Initiate - -

 - Note 1: These requirements are specifically in reference to the capability of the CE for the initiating of an Emergency Call to the air interface.
 It does not place requirements on the network side (i.e. on the Carrier) of the air interface or for successful call completion. - Note 2: These requirements include all means of initiating an Emergency Call including, for example, numeric keys, alphanumeric keys, voice, motion and other non-keyed means.
-The requirements for manual keying are addressed in Clauses 5.2.2.1 (d) and 5.3.2. - Note 3: 000 is the primary Emergency Service Number in Australia for access from both wireline and wireless services.
-106 is a secondary Emergency Service Number in Australia which can only be accessed from fixed line services by TTYs.
-It is for the text-based Emergency Call service for people who are deaf or have hearing or speech impairment.
-112 is a secondary Emergency Call service number in Australia which can only be accessed from PMTS employing 3GPP technologies.
-It is also the international standard emergency service number for PMTS employing 3GPP technologies.
+The requirements for manual keying are addressed in Clauses 5.2.2.1(d) and 5.3.2. - Note 3: 000 is the primary ESN in Australia for access from both wireline and wireless services.
+106 is a secondary ESN in Australia which can only be accessed from fixed line services by TTYs.
+It is for the text-based ESN for people who are deaf or have hearing or speech impairment.
+112 is a secondary ESN in Australia which can only be accessed from PMTS employing 3GPP technologies.
+It is also the international standard ESN for PMTS employing 3GPP technologies.